Television correspondents are often remembered for where they stand, not for how they work.

 The more durable story is about method and trust.
 Oren Liebermann became important on television because he developed a style of war and security reporting that favors clarity over heat while still sounding like someone who understands the region from within.

-That is a real professional identity.
+That is a specific professional identity.
 It deserves a better shelf than a short media blurb.